MONTESSORI PROJECT – BHUTAN, 2010

 This is the classroom "before."
 Children stayed seated on plastic chairs at large tables and learned from posters on the wall, from workbooks, and from listening to the teacher.
 This is still the method of education in many places throughout the world.

 This is the classroom "after."
 Children are invited to choose a work, given a lesson, and can work for as long as they choose without interruption.
-The Pink Tower was donated by Childpeace Montessori School in Portland, Oregon.
+Materials were donated by Michael Olaf Montessori and several schools in the USA

 book corner sandpaper letters

 The book corner is a very important part of the classroom and children are free to use it at any time.
 In the beginning of the class only board books were presented because the children had a long way to go to learn how to handle books and materials carefully.
-The language area: the only five complete metal insets available can be seen in the foreground, and the sandpapers letters, donated by the Cobb School in Connecticut, are kept always available for work on the beautiful Tibetan carpet.
+The language area: the only five complete metal insets available can be seen in the foreground, and the sandpapers letters, are kept always available for work on the beautiful Tibetan carpet.

 learning to sew bell and soft balls, for walking on the line